mishraak/UMLParser/README.md

 The program will also generate Sequence Diagram for the Java source code.

-The functionality will eventually be deployed to Cloud.
+The functionality will eventually be deployed to Cloud and made available as service.